-The Clean Water Act, which was passed in 1972, is still considered one of the country’s most significant pieces of environmental legislation.
-This act maintains water quality by authorizing the Environmental Protection Agency (EPA) to support the “chemical, physical and biological integrity of the Nation’s waters.”
-It regulates pollution discharge and other development activities that impact “navigable waters,” and which waters qualify is a question that has been hotly debated from the beginning with successive administrations, interest groups and the courts all trying to refine the meaning of the phrase.
+The Clean Water Act of 1972 is still considered one of the country's most significant pieces of environmental legislation.
+This act maintains water quality by authorizing the Environmental Protection Agency (EPA) to support the “chemical, physical and biological integrity of the Nation's waters.”
+The federal government regulates pollution discharge and other development activities that impact “navigable waters” under Clean Water Act Section 404.
+Defining navigable water has been debated throughout administrations, with interest groups and the courts all trying to refine the phrase’s meaning.

-The Supreme Court has consistently held that the geographic reach of the CWA can be beyond waters that are “navigable in fact.”
-In 2015, the Obama Administration tried to clarify and expand the reach of the CWA by issuing the Waters of the United States Rule (WOTUS or Clean Water Rule).
+The Supreme Court has consistently held that the geographic reach of CWA jurisdiction can be beyond waters that are “navigable in fact.”
+In 2015, the Obama Administration tried to clarify and expand the reach of the Clean Water Act protections by issuing the Waters of the United States Rule (the WOTUS Rule or the 2015 Clean Water Rule).
 His administration argued that regulations should include tributaries, headwaters, and wetlands of many kinds as pollution flows into downstream waters.
 Trump has deemed the 2015 rule too rigorous as he does not believe intermittent waters should be subject to federal regulation, despite their overall impact on water quality.

 As for ephemeral streams, previous administrations have taken a more inclusive approach than is currently proposed.
-The Bush Administration believed ephemeral streams should be federally regulated if they had a significant hydrologic or ecological nexus with navigable waters.
-Obama expanded Bush’s definition by lowering the threshold for a significant nexus determination.
-Both Bush and Obama included connected wetlands, as well as some wetlands that were not directly connected to navigable waters, in their jurisdictional definitions.
+The Bush Administration believed ephemeral streams should be under federal jurisdiction if they had a significant hydrologic or ecological nexus with navigable waters.
+Obama expanded Bush's definition by lowering the threshold for a significant nexus determination.
+In their jurisdictional definitions, both Bush and Obama included connected wetlands and some wetlands not directly connected to navigable waters.

 The Rationale For Change